Cobordism categories and moduli spaces of odd dimensional manifolds: Introduction

-is a weak homotopy equivalence, as the parametrized surgery techniques employed by Galatius and Randal-Williams fail when applied in the middle dimension of odd dimensional manifolds.
-This failure, however, is not a mere technicality as it had previously been established by Ebert in \cite{E 09} that for an odd dimensional manifold the scanning map is never injective in rational cohomology, not even in a range.
+is the inclusion of a path component, as the techniques employed by Galatius and Randal-Williams meet a surgery obstruction when applied in the middle dimension of even dimensional manifolds (in the step making the objects of $\Cob_{\theta_{2n+1}^n}$ into homotopy spheres).
+This failure is not a mere technicality since as mentioned above it had previously been established by Ebert in \cite{E 09} that for an odd dimensional manifold the scanning map is never injective in rational cohomology, not even in a range.
 Thus, in order to complete the picture in odd dimensions, replacements for the cobordism category $\Cob_{\theta}$ and the spectrum $\MT\theta$ are needed.

-A distinguishing and originally unexpected feature of the story in the $2n$-dimensional case is that the limiting space $\displaystyle{\colim_{g\to\infty}}\BDiff((S^{n}\times S^{n})^{\# g}, D^{2n})$ even has the homology type of an infinite loop space at all.
-Note that this is already implied by the equivalence $\Omega B\mathcal{M}_{2n} \simeq \Omega B\Cob_{\theta^{n}}$, since the cobordism category admits disjoint unions (and hence a symmetric monodical structure) making $B\Cob_{\theta^n}$ an infinite loopspace.
-In the case $n = 1$, establishing this fact was the original insight of Tillmann in \cite{T 97}, laying the groundwork for the Madsen-Weiss theorem in \cite{MW 07}.
-It is therefore a natural question whether the stabilized moduli spaces of odd dimensional manifolds have the homology type of infinite loop spaces as well, or equivalently whether $\Omega B\mathcal{M}_{2n+1}$ is an infinite loopspace.
-An affirmative answer, of course, leads to the problem of describing the homotopy type of the associated spectrum in a computationally useful way.